Dynamical quantum phase transitions following a noisy quench

 { (b) $-$ Increasing $\xi/v$ by lowering the sweep velocity $v$ as compared to (a)}, one enters a crossover region with $\xi/v \sim \mathcal{O}(1)$.
 In this region the impact of noise depends on its non-weighted amplitude $\xi$. { Panel (b) shows that the noiseless critical momentum remains unperturbed for a sufficiently small $\xi$ (here with the same value as in (a)).
 Thus, the corresponding DQPTs stay robust against noise.}

 { (c) $-$ Boosting the amplitude $\xi$ in the crossover region $\xi/v \sim \mathcal{O}(1)$ (here by a factor of 10 compared to (b)) causes the $p_k$-function for a single noise realization to cross the value 1/2 for several $k$-values.
 The convergence of $p_k$ to a continuous function of $k$ in the thermodynamic limit $N \rightarrow \infty$ is now extremely slow, reflecting that the large-amplitude noise variability morphs into a finite-$N$ $p_k$-function with occasional large jumps between neighboring modes.
 Going to larger values of $N$ will eventually smoothen the graph, implying a set of randomly distributed critical momenta $\{k^{\ast}_i\}$ in the thermodynamic limit where $p_k$ becomes continuous.
 By inserting $\{k^{\ast}_i\}$ into Eq. (\ref{eq:criticaltimes}) one obtains an {\em aperiodic} sequence of densely spaced DQPTs.
-Fig. 2 shows how such DQPTs are signaled by cusps in the dynamical free energy $g(t) = (1/N)\ln |{\cal G}(t)|$}, being finite-size precursors of the nonanalyticities in the thermodynamic limit. { Here ${\cal G}(t)$ is the Loschmidt amplitude for the time-evolved postquench state; cf. sec.
-A in the Supplemental Material.}
+Fig. 2 shows how such DQPTs are signaled by cusps in the dynamical free energy $g(t) = (1/N)\ln |{\cal G}(t)|$}, being finite-size precursors of the nonanalyticities in the thermodynamic limit. { Here